facebook/create-react-app/packages/react-scripts/template/README.md

 3. If the dependency is small enough, copy it to your `src/` folder and treat it as application code.

+4. If you have ejected, make sure all of your sources are included by `babel-loader` in the Webpack configuration.

 In the future, we might start automatically compiling incompatible third-party modules, but it is not currently supported.
 This approach would also slow down the production builds.

 ## Alternatives to Ejecting